 In addition to product and contract revenues, we derive revenue from technology access fees, the provision of specific non-recurring contract engineering services related to our AutoVue LDW system, and royalties related to unit sales of our AutoVue LDW systems by our strategic partner Valeo to the passenger car market.
 Technology access fee revenues are recognized evenly over the period in which they are earned.
 Non-recurring contract engineering revenues are recognized in the period in which the related services are performed.
-Prior to our fiscal year ended March 31, 2005, technology access fees and non-recurring contract engineering revenues were recognized on the percentage of completion method of accounting, based on the relationship of hours incurred to total estimated hours.
 Royalty revenues are recorded based on unit sales of our products by Valeo and are recognized in the period in which such sales occur.
 Technology access fee revenues, contract engineering revenues and royalty revenues are included in net sales in the accompanying condensed consolidated statements of operations.